 What is the active and passive mode?

-You can develop the interaction between the client and the server in two ways.
-It depends on the method you use to establish the connection for transferring the data.
+You can develop the client and server interaction in two ways.
+It depends on how you establish the connection for transferring the data.
 Two modes are- active and passive FTP operation modes.

 In the case of the active mode, the server initiates the connection itself to the client, while in the case of the passive mode, the client initiates the connection.
 The FTP protocol uses two types of connections: control and data transfer.

 You can see the active and passive modes of the client in the case of the data transfer connection.
 But, a control connection is also essential for communication, as the server receives the command via a control connection.